argonne-lcrc/user-guides/docs/account-project-management/mfa.md

 4. Select your device OS.
 We will choose Android in this example.
 ![LCRC Duo Config 3](../images/lcrc_duo_3.png)

 5. Install the Duo Mobile App.
 The official Duo documentation has instructions for both [iOS](https://guide.duo.com/iphone) and [Android](https://guide.duo.com/android) devices.
+Make sure you are downloading the official Duo Mobile App as it may not be the first search in your device's app store.
 ![LCRC Duo Config 4](../images/lcrc_duo_4.png)

 6. Open the Duo Mobile App, tap the + button, and scan the barcode.